Read on for a behind the scenes glimpse of a typical Saturday at the shooting school…

 1.00 A father and his young son arrive for their clay shooting lesson with Lady’s Wood owner, Ernie.
 It’s great to welcome the next generation of shooters and we love getting the chance to introduce juniors to the sport!

 2.00 The hen party arrive!
-With fourteen members of the group, they split into two teams and head out into the grounds with two shooting instructors.
+The group splits into two teams and heads out into the grounds with two shooting instructors.
 Clay shooting always goes down well with hen and stag parties; it’s a sociable activity and a great excuse to get outside and engage in a little friendly competition!

-Both groups spend an hour in the grounds with their shooting instructor with great fun had by all.
-Many members of the party have never shot before but were thrilled to be hitting clays by the end!
+Both groups spend an hour on the grounds with their shooting instructor with great fun had by all.
+Many members of the party had not shot before.
+They were thrilled to be hitting clays by the end!

 3.30 Once everyone’s finished shooting, it’s back to the lodge to compare notes and carry on the fun.
-There’s no need to rush off after your clay shooting lesson and groups often find the lodge to be the perfect place to unwind after being out in the shooting grounds.
+There’s no need to rush off after your clay shooting lesson.
+Groups often find the lodge to be the perfect place to unwind after being out in the shooting grounds.

-4.30 The last of the day’s customers leave and we have a chance to tidy away and reflect on a busy and successful week at Lady’s Wood.
+4.30 The last of the day’s customers leave.
+We have a chance to tidy away and reflect on a busy and successful week at Lady’s Wood.